nschonni/healthvault-docs/healthvault/apis/rest-overview.md

 # Scenarios
 * **Onboarding** - Invite patients to join onboard into your Action Plans
 * **Action Plans** - Administrate Action Plans for onboarded patients

-#Reference
-For more information, see the [REST API Reference](rest-reference.md) documentation.